wmlele/devise-otp/README.md

 * config.otp_credentials_refresh - Users that have logged in longer than this time ago, or haven't refreshed, are boing to be asked their password (and an OTP token, if enabled) before they can see or change their otp informations. (defaults to 15.minutes)
 * config.recovery_tokens - Whether the users are given a list of one-time recovery tokens, for emergency access (default: true)
 * config.otp_uri_application - The name of this application, to be added to the provisioning url as '<user_email>/application_name' (defaults to the Rails application class)

+## Todo

+* 2D barcodes for provisioning are currently produced with the google charts api.
+You can, of course, use your own source in the template, but I am looking for a solution with no external dependencies (feedback welcome).
+* **recommended** mode (nag the user each time) is not fully implemented.
+Right now you can make 2FA mandatory, or leave it to the user.
+* Make the whole 'trusted device' option configurable.

 ## Contributing